-I'm the breeder behind BNVS Löwchen located in Pierce County, WA.
+I'm Wendy R., the breeder behind BNVS Löwchen located in Pierce County, WA.
 My dogs are bred to produce healthy, sound, and versatile pups.
 My ultimate goal is to produce well-structured dogs that can excel within various performance venues and have the ability to be the greatest family companions.
 I raise all of my Löwchens with love in my home.
 I have high expectations for my puppies and make sure to place each one with an enriching and loving family that will match their temperament and personality!

-What makes Wendy’s program special
+What makes your program special?

-Wendy has been certified by Good Dog's screening team for responsible and trusted breeding practices.
-When you're ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
-You'll also have the chance to share a bit about yourself and what you're looking for in a new companion.
-Together, you'll choose the puppy that's right for you, stay in touch with regular updates, and plan how to bring your new puppy home.
+Wendy has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
+When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.

 Wendy may provide a written contract or health guarantee when you purchase a puppy.
 This helps protect both you and your breeder, ensuring that you both have a clear understanding of the terms of your puppy purchase.
 If Wendy offers a contract or guarantee, the details will be personalized by them.
 If you have any questions or want to know more, don’t hesitate to reach out to Wendy directly.

-Wendy has been a member of Good Dog for almost 4 years
+Wendy has been a member of Good Dog for almost 5 years

 Wendy was screened for responsible practices and has been a member since 2021.